srenault/sebastien-renault/posts/typescript.markdown

 I can understand that it would be very hard to maintain a such file that define ECMAScript for each browser and each version of them.
 So, Is it the right way to do ?

-Another annoying point is that we don't know where to get a declaration file for a specific version of one Javascript library (like JQuery).
+Another annoying point is that we don't know where to get a declaration file for a specific version of one Javascript library.
 One anwser could be to create a kind of package manager devote to declaration files.

 ## Typescript in the real world.